fammad/EmotionRadar/README.md

 ---

-## What this project actually is

-Training a model and reporting a score is the easy half.
-The more interesting half is a question we set out to answer first:

-**Do emotional comments naturally cluster by emotion, before any labels are involved?**

-The answer turned out to be no, and proving *that* cleanly took more thought than the classifier did.
-The project is organised around two complementary halves:
+## Overview

+The project answers two questions, in order:

-1. **Unsupervised** (run first): can structure emerge on its own?
-We test this with K-Means and DBSCAN on a TF-IDF/LSA representation, and treat the result as a finding to be defended rather than a number to be maximised.
+1. **Unsupervised:** do emotional comments cluster by emotion before any labels get involved?
+We tested with K-Means and DBSCAN on a TF-IDF/LSA representation.
+They don't, and we treat that as a finding worth defending, not a number to fix.
-2. **Supervised**: given labels, how well can we actually predict the seven emotions?
-We compare a Naive Bayes baseline against a balanced logistic regression, and evaluate the winner from several angles.
+2. **Supervised:** with labels, how well can the seven emotions actually be predicted?
+Naive Bayes as the baseline, class-balanced logistic regression as the contender, judged per emotion instead of one aggregate score.

 The dataset is [GoEmotions](https://github.com/google-research/google-research/tree/master/goemotions) (Demszky et al., 2020), ~58k Reddit comments.
 Its 28 fine-grained labels are remapped to the 7 [Ekman basic emotions](https://en.wikipedia.org/wiki/Emotion_classification#Basic_emotions) (anger, disgust, fear, joy, sadness, surprise, neutral) for more samples per class and cleaner interpretation.